Step Nine To Creating A Killer Fashion Portfolio

 It is customary to present both a front and back sketch of a garment.
-You can even show a close up view if it is necessary to explain a detail to the viewer.
+You can even show a close-up view if it is necessary to explain a detail to the viewer.

-Some designers will show their CADs or fabric swatches right next to the flat sketch of the garment that they corresponds with.
+Some designers will show their CADs or fabric swatches right next to the flat sketch of the garment that they correspond with.
 This helps to make it clear to the viewer which fabric goes to each garment and they can better visualize the finished product.
 You can even show a filled in body (the flat sketch colored in) if you feel it helps show the pieces in your collection.
 Below are a couple examples from my own portfolio to demonstrate these options.

 - Create flat sketches for each item in your collection.